noahthomas88/KingOfTokyo/README.md

 CSSE 376 Team A
 King Of Tokyo Definition of Done:
 By John Gear, Noah Thomas, Joshua Warning, Fisher Shen
-TODO: Add in as many edge cases as we can think of

 Game Set-Up:
 There may be 2 to 6 players.
 We will not allow a game to begin with less than or more than this amount.